 It is important to note that female paper wasps can sting multiple times, so it is best to leave them alone if possible.

-To reduce the risk of a potential nest being built near your home, be sure to clean up any overhanging fruit or sugary liquids that might attract these creatures.
+To reduce the risk of a potential nest being built near your home, clean up any overhanging fruit or sugary liquids that might attract these creatures.

 19. Potter Wasp

-Potter wasps are a type of solitary wasp found in California and other parts of the United States.
+Potter wasps are solitary in California and other parts of the United States.

 These wasps belong to the family Euodyneridae and can be identified by their small size, black and yellow stripes, and long antennae.

-Potter wasps build their nests in protected areas, such as cracks in trees or on walls, and use mud to build their nests.
+Potter wasps build their nests in protected areas, such as cracks in trees or walls, and use mud to make them.

 These wasps are considered beneficial insects, as they are known to prey upon many pest insects, such as aphids and caterpillars.